VisualStateManager.VisualStateGroups attached property

 Gets the collection of VisualStateGroup elements that are defined by a root element of a template definition.
 A control typically defines this as part of its template.

 <templateRoot> <VisualStateManager.VisualStateGroups> oneOrMoreVisualStateGroups </VisualStateManager.VisualStateGroups> </templateRoot>

 One or more VisualStateGroup elements.
 Each such VisualStateGroup is expected to have a unique x:Name within its definition scope.
-Each VisualStateGroup typically contains at least one VisualState definition for an animated transition.
+Each VisualStateGroup typically contains at least one VisualState definition.

 VisualStateManager supports two important features for control authors, and for app developers who are applying a custom template to a control:

 - Control authors or app developers add VisualStateGroup object elements to the root element of a control template definition in XAML, using the VisualStateManager.VisualStateGroups attached property.
 Within a VisualStateGroup element, each VisualState represents a discrete visual state of a control.
 Each VisualState has a name that is representative of a UI state that can be changed by the user, or changed by control logic.
 A VisualState consists mainly of a Storyboard.
 This Storyboard targets individual dependency property value changes that should be applied whenever the control is in that visual state.